nashmglq/AImHealthy/README.md

 # **Technical Readme**

 ## **SDG and Target**
-Our project aligns with **SDG 3: Good Health and Well-Being**, focusing on the target of promoting mental health and well-being for all.
+This project supports **SDG 3: Good Health and Well-Being**, focusing on improving mental health and emotional awareness.
-**AI'm Healthy** serves as a personal AI companion designed to foster self-reflection and emotional awareness.
-Through guided journaling and mood tracking, it encourages users to understand their emotions, identify trends, and build healthy mental habits.
-The system aims to make emotional wellness more accessible by combining intuitive design with intelligent AI feedback that supports users in their self-improvement journey.
+**AI'm Healthy** is an AI-powered journaling companion that promotes self-reflection and emotional understanding.
+It helps users monitor their mood patterns, engage with guided prompts, and receive meaningful insights that encourage personal growth and mental wellness.
+By combining intelligent analysis with a calming, user-friendly interface, the system makes emotional health management accessible to everyone.

 ## **Tech Stack**
-- **Frontend:** React.js – for building a dynamic, interactive, and responsive interface.
+- **Frontend:** React.js — for an interactive and responsive user experience.
-- **Backend:** Node.js with Express.js – for managing API routes and handling requests.
+- **Backend:** Node.js with Express.js — for handling API routes and server logic.
-- **Database:** PostgreSQL – for securely storing user data, journal entries, and AI responses.
+- **Database:** PostgreSQL — to store user journals, AI insights, and mood logs.
-- **ORM:** Prisma – for seamless database communication and schema management.
+- **ORM:** Prisma — for simplified database schema and secure queries.
-- **AI Integration:** OpenAI API – for generating personalized insights and emotional analysis.
+- **AI Integration:** OpenAI API — to generate contextual feedback and emotion-based insights.
-- **Styling:** TailwindCSS – for creating a clean, modern, and calming interface.
+- **Styling:** TailwindCSS — for modern, minimalistic, and responsive design.
 - **Deployment:** Vercel (frontend) and Render (backend).
 - **Architecture Pattern:** PERN (PostgreSQL, Express, React, Node).

 ## **Architecture**
-The system follows a **PERN full-stack architecture** that enables smooth communication between all components.
+The platform follows a **PERN stack architecture** that ensures seamless interaction between the client, server, and AI services.
-Users interact with the **React frontend**, where they can write journal entries, log emotions, and view AI-generated feedback.
-When a user submits an entry, the frontend sends a **POST request** to the **Express.js backend**.
-The backend validates the input and uses **Prisma** to store the entry in the **PostgreSQL database**.
+User inputs such as journal entries or emotion logs are submitted through the **React frontend**, which sends requests to the **Express.js backend**.
+The backend validates and stores the data in **PostgreSQL** via **Prisma ORM**.
-If AI analysis is requested, the backend sends the journal content to the **OpenAI API**, which processes it and returns an intelligent, empathetic response.
-This response is then sent back to the frontend, displayed to the user, and optionally saved in the database for pattern tracking.
+If AI analysis is required, the backend connects to the **OpenAI API**, processes the journal content, and returns an emotionally intelligent reflection.
+The response is then displayed in the frontend interface and optionally stored for tracking emotional patterns over time.
-This architecture allows for real-time feedback, secure data handling, and scalable expansion for future mental health insights and analytics.
+This data flow allows real-time communication, maintains data privacy, and ensures a smooth and responsive user experience.

 ## **Biggest Challenge**
+The main technical challenge was ensuring **secure and consistent CORS communication** between the deployed frontend and backend.
-The most significant technical challenge was **CORS (Cross-Origin Resource Sharing) configuration** during deployment.
-Since the **frontend** (Vercel) and **backend** (Render) were hosted on different domains, the browser blocked requests due to mismatched origin headers.
+When the frontend (Vercel) and backend (Render) were hosted on separate domains, mismatched origin headers caused blocked API requests.
+To solve this, the team:
-To resolve this, we:
-1. Configured the **Express CORS middleware** to include the exact production domain of the frontend.
+1. Configured **CORS middleware** in Express to allow only verified domains.
-2. Used **environment variables** to dynamically set allowed origins for development and production environments.
+2. Implemented **environment-based configurations** for development and production URLs.
-3. Tested deployment pipelines to ensure consistent API communication without exposing sensitive URLs or keys.

-By implementing these fixes, the system achieved stable communication between all layers, allowing user inputs and AI responses to flow securely and efficiently.
-This solution not only solved the deployment issue but also strengthened the project’s overall architecture for scalability and future integrations.
+3. Secured API keys and database credentials using environment variables.

+After refining these configurations, data exchange between the client and server became stable, secure, and production-ready.
+This solution strengthened the overall reliability of the system and paved the way for future scalability and AI feature expansion.